Subash-d/Subash-d/README.md

-# 💫 About Me:
+# 💫 About Subash:
-Are your reports hiding secrets?
-I uncover them.<br>Data Scientist | Machine learning | Python + SQL
+Subash specializes in uncovering hidden patterns and insights in your data.
+With expertise in Python, SQL, and Machine Learning, he turns raw data into insights—and builds machine learning models that actually make sense.

 ## 🌐 Socials: